Gleepoj/gameBase_ECS/README.md

    and setup.hxml have not work as intended.
 Normally my fork of deepnightLibs and Heaps.io aren't necessary.

  - I actually use Hashlink nightly build and Haxe 4.2.5.

  - There is a compiled version for Windows in redist/opengl that should work.

  - This code is not intended to be use as is for game developpement, I made it for my own purpose as a "self"-taught developer, and I share it more as bunch of snippet for curious people than as a polished tools.
-Fell free to tell me if you have any suggestions or if you find weirds things, bugs,bad practices,or a pretext for medieval theoretical controversy about software architecture :) .
+Fell free to tell me if you have any suggestions or if you find weirds things, bugs,bad practices,or a pretext for medieval-like theoretical controversy about software architecture :) .